Tuesday, October 6, 2009

 PROCEDURE

-1.With an adult, heat water on stovetop or microwave.
+1.With an adult, heat water on stovetop.
 Pour into glass jar.

 2.Add your substance (Alum, Borax, Epsom salt, or Rock salt) to the hot water until you cannot stir in any more substance.
 This is a saturated solution.